peterhinch/micropython-async/DRIVERS.md

 click or long press events; where the **function** is a coroutine it will be scheduled for execution and will run asynchronously.

-Constructor argument (mandatory):
+Constructor arguments:

- 1. `pin` The initialised Pin instance.
+ 1. `pin` Mandatory.
+The initialised Pin instance.
+ 2. `lpmode` Default `False`.
+See below.

 Methods: